 Sincerity, persistence, dedication and belief in one's self can go very far indeed.

-- If at first you don't succeed try, try again.
-Gandhi had left the courtroom as he lacked confidence.
-However, when he saw the atrocities being performed against its peoples, he stood UP and fought for justice!
+However, when he saw the atrocities being performed against its peoples, he stood up and fought for justice!

 Please feel free to post your comments in the Comment Box.
 Would love to hear what you and your child have to say